Supply Chain Management

 Flexibility

-Managing the supply chain network results in improvised control mechanism and flexible planning.
+Managing the supply chain network results in improvised control mechanisms and flexible planning.

-Flow or the movement of the goods helps the companies to understand the macro and micro level of the supply chain which in turn provides a better understanding of business characteristics.
+Flow or the movement of the goods helps the companies to understand the macro and micro levels of the supply chain which in turn provides a better understanding of business characteristics.

 Efficacy

-There is a relation between efficiency and efficacy of the objectives of supply chain management.
+There is a relation between efficiency and efficacy.
 SCM provides greater labour, space and equipment efficiency.

 Cost reduction

-The objectives of supply chain management further reduce the company costs like fixed assets, manufacturing, transportation, inventories etc. Moreover, system-wide cost and service level (response time) also decreases.
+Supply chain management further reduces the company costs like fixed assets, manufacturing, transportation, inventories etc. Moreover, system-wide cost and service level (response time) also decrease.

 Better decision